KuRR221/delivery-fee-calculator/README.md

 ## Description

--Programmed in Visual Studio Code.
+- Programmed in Visual Studio Code.
--HTTP API created with the Flask framework.
+- HTTP API created with the Flask framework.
--Dynamic calculation of delivery fees based on the parameters cart value, delivery distance, number of items and rush hour.
+- Dynamic calculation of delivery fees based on the parameters cart value, delivery distance, number of items and rush hour.
--Configuration variables to tweak behaviour of calculator for future updates and maintenance.
+- Configuration variables to tweak behaviour of calculator for future updates and maintenance.

 # Versions used